As a student at Umeå Institute of Design there are several

 If you are interested in doing an exchange, you must apply to

 the international coordinator at Umeå Institute of Design.
-It is
+It

-your responsibility to do the following before
+is your responsibility to do the

-sending in the application:
+following before sending in the application:

-at other schools.
+coordinators at other schools.

-Discuss with your programme director at UID and
+- Discuss with your programme director at

-credits after the exchange
+transfer the credits after the exchange

-Investigate the practical questions like
+- Investigate the practical

-housing, scholarships etc.
+questions like housing, scholarships etc.

 How to apply: